Mineral wool

-Mineral wool is any fibrous material formed by spinning or drawing molten mineral or rock materials such as slag and ceramics.
+Mineral wool (also known as stone wool, mineral cotton, mineral fiber, man-made mineral fiber (MMMF), and man-made vitreous fiber (MMVF)) is any fibrous material formed by spinning or drawing molten mineral or rock materials such as slag and ceramics.
 It was first manufactured in the 19th century.
 Applications include thermal insulation (as both structural insulation and pipe insulation), filtration, soundproofing, and hydroponic growth medium.
 Mineral wool can cause irritation to the eyes, skin and lungs, especially during its manufacture and installation.

-Naming

-Mineral wool is also known as stone wool, mineral cotton, mineral fiber, man-made mineral fiber (MMMF), and man-made vitreous fiber (MMVF).

-Specific mineral wool products are stone wool and slag wool.
-Europe also includes glass wool, which together with ceramic fiber, are entirely artificial fibers that can be made into different shapes and are spiky to touch.

 History

 Slag wool was first made in 1840 in Wales by Edward Parry, "but no effort appears to have been made to confine the wool after production; consequently it floated about the works with the slightest breeze, and became so injurious to the men that the process had to be abandoned".
 A method of making mineral wool was patented in the United States in 1870 by John Player and first produced commercially in 1871 at Georgsmarienhütte in Osnabrück Germany.
 The process involved blowing a strong stream of air across a falling flow of liquid iron slag which was similar to the natural occurrence of fine strands of volcanic slag from Kilauea called Pele's hair created by strong winds blowing apart the slag during an eruption.